 Verse 13: Then was Daniel brought in before the king.
 And the king spake and said unto Daniel, Art thou that Daniel, which art of the children of the captivity of Judah, whom the king my father brought out of Jewry?

 History often repeats itself.
 Thirty-one years before, even though Daniel was “master of the magicians” he did not come in before king Nebuchadnezzar when “the magicians, the astrologers, the Chaldeans, and the soothsayers” were brought in, but “came in” sometime afterwards (Daniel 4:7-9).
-Here we see the same sequence even though it seems clear he was not now “master of the magicians.”
-In fact, Belshazzar, Nabonidus, or even Neriglissar may have, long before, exiled him to a remote post in the kingdom because of his faith in God.
+Here we see the same sequence, even though it seems clear he was not now “master of the magicians.”
+In fact, Belshazzar, Nabonidus, or even Neriglissar, may have, long before, exiled him to a remote post in the kingdom because of his faith in God.
 It seems possible that even Amel-Marduk (called Evil-merodach in 2 Kings 25:27) may have been responsible because it is alleged that he tried to modify is father’s (Nebuchadnezzar’s) policies.
 Among one of those changes could have been Daniel’s removal from his post as “master of the magicians.”

 By this time, Daniel was approximately 85 years old.
-Since Belshazzar’s first year, and possibly during the intervening time between Nebuchadnezzar’s death and Belshazzar’s reign, the demand on Daniel’s time had dwindled leaving him more hours to spend as he wished.
-Note his presence at “Shushan,” during Belshazzar’s “third year” (Daniel 8:1, 2), which was many miles east of Babylon, suggesting that the new officials wanted nothing to do with him in the capitol city.
+Since Belshazzar’s first year, and possibly during the intervening time between Nebuchadnezzar’s death and Belshazzar’s reign, the demand on Daniel’s time had dwindled, leaving him more hours to spend as he wished.
+Note his presence at “Shushan,” during Belshazzar’s “third year” (Daniel 8:1, 2), which was many miles east of Babylon, suggesting that the new officials wanted nothing to do with him in the capital city.
 Over time, with the encroachment of the invading Medes and Persians, Daniel and the others of his staff, were probably forced back into the city of Babylon sometime prior to this final episode of Belshazzar’s rule.

 It does not appear that Belshazzar issued the order to have Daniel brought in.
 Rather, it was his mother that commanded: “now let Daniel be called . . .”
 Belshazzar, who was at his wits end, silently acquiesced.
 Then “the king [finally] spake” asking Daniel who he was, indicating that Belshazzar apparently had no personal acquaintance with Daniel.
-This suggests that one of his predecessors, including Nabonidus, may have long before ostracized Daniel from the court.

 Verse 14: I have even heard of thee, that the spirit of the gods is in thee, and that light and understanding and excellent wisdom is found in thee.